nickpoerio/DRLND-navigation/Report.md

 ![DDQN_trained][image2]

 that is also visible in the Navigation.ipynb file together with a verbose logging of average rewards over the last 100 steps: it has taken 529 episodes to solve the problem, that is, in order to get an average reward greater than 13.
-The related weight file is 'checkpoint_ddqn.pth'.
+The related weight file is `checkpoint_ddqn.pth`.

 ### Deep QNetwork with prioritized experience replay buffer

 The replay buffer sampling has been modified assigning to each transition a probability proportional to the related temporal difference error.
-An importance weight has been introduced in order to balance the bias of a non uniform sampling, together with two exponent coefficients ('alpha' and 'beta') respectively to the probability and the sempling weight, in order to avoid overfitting to the transitions with highest TD error.
+An importance weight has been introduced in order to balance the bias of a non uniform sampling, together with two exponent coefficients (`alpha` and `beta`) respectively to the probability and the sempling weight, in order to avoid overfitting to the transitions with highest TD error.
+investigation `alpha` and `beta`.

 See the original paper for more details: https://arxiv.org/abs/1511.05952.

 The reward history during training is shown in the following picture:
-No modification has been introduced to the DQN hyperparameters, while I've made some tests on 'alpha' and 'beta'.

 ![DQN_prioritized_experience][image2]

 that is also visible in the Navigation.ipynb file together with a verbose logging of average rewards over the last 100 steps: it has taken 555 episodes to solve the problem, that is, in order to get an average reward greater than 13.
-The related weight file is 'checkpoint_dqnprio.pth'.
+The related weight file is `checkpoint_dqnprio.pth`.

 ## Possible improvements